Front Page Challenge: Synopsis

-which made the Front Page Challenge footage less appealing to young people than the multiple sound bites featured by CBC Newsworld, which began 24-hour newscasts throughout Canada on July 31, 1989.
+which made the Front Page Challenge footage less appealing to young people than the multiple sound bites featured by CBC Newsworld, which began 24-hour newscasts throughout Canada on 31 July 1989.
 CBC Newsworld offered sound bite interviews with people who had witnessed events or were knowledgeable about them.
 Young viewers using remote controls stuck with the multiple sound bites and ignored the Front Page Challenge narrator's summaries of the news stories, according to the book by Alex Barris published in 1999.
 As the pace of 1980s news quickened, even before the launch of CBC Newsworld, Fred Davis, Betty Kennedy and Pierre Berton obviously remained mentally sharp enough to follow all of it, but they had not witnessed 99 percent of the events about which they were so curious.
 Young viewers in the 1980s were accustomed to listening to people who had witnessed current events or had made them happen.

 When Front Page Challenge ceased production in 1995, it was the longest continually running non-news program in Canadian television history.
 Among the contestants on the final show was then-emerging country music superstar Shania Twain.

 Episode status

 Reruns of the program were broadcast by Canadian cable channel History Television (now simply called History) in the late 1990s.
 At least a few of the episodes from the 1950s and 1960s were not saved.
-In his second book about the program, Alex Barris tells an anecdote about what guest panelist Bennett Cerf said to challenger Jesse Owens about Adolf Hitler during a 1958 episode.
+In his second book about the program, Alex Barris tells an anecdote about what guest panellist Bennett Cerf said to challenger Jesse Owens about Adolf Hitler during a 1958 episode.
 The CBC archive has a clip that lasts less than one minute in which Cerf and Owens have this exchange, but the rest of the episode does not survive.

 1960s episodes that featured Menachem Begin, then a Knesset member, Jayne Mansfield, William F. Buckley, Arthur Schlesinger Jr. and Timothy Leary were lost in their entirety.